yatharthrajput/Intro-to-ML/README.md

 # Intro-to-ML
-This repo will give you a brief idea about the lib used in ML.
+This repo will give you a brief idea about the lib used in ML. <br>
 1.Numpy<br>
 2.Matplotlib
 3.Pandas